-[Hinews] A South Korean study has demonstrated that patients with a history of heart attack who lower their LDL cholesterol by at least 50% from baseline face a 24% reduced risk of death and recurrent major cardiovascular events.
+[Hinews] A South Korean study found that patients with a history of heart attack who reduced their LDL cholesterol by at least 50% from baseline had a 24% lower risk of death or recurrent major cardiovascular events.
 The findings, released by the Patient-Centered Clinical Research Coordinating Center (PACEN) under South Korea’s National Evidence-based Healthcare Collaborating Agency, offer vital evidence for refining myocardial infarction treatment guidelines in South Korea.

-Marked Risk Reduction with 50% LDL Cholesterol Drop
+Significant Risk Reduction Achieved with 50% LDL Cholesterol Reduction

 Titled “Optimal LDL Cholesterol Target Setting for Korean Patients with Acute Myocardial Infarction,” the study was led by Professor Won Kim of Kyung Hee University College of Medicine.
 It examined data from 6,248 patients with acute myocardial infarction between 2011 and 2015.
-The large-scale retrospective analysis revealed that patients who reduced their LDL cholesterol by 50% or more from baseline had a 24% lower risk of major cardiovascular events within five years, with a hazard ratio of 0.76 compared to those who did not meet this threshold.
+The retrospective study showed that patients who reduced LDL cholesterol by 50% or more had a 24% lower risk of major cardiovascular events within five years (hazard ratio: 0.76) compared to those who did not achieve this reduction.

 The study divided LDL cholesterol levels into four ranges: 90 mg/dL or higher, 70–89 mg/dL, 55–69 mg/dL, and below 55 mg/dL.
-The data showed that the 55–89 mg/dL range was linked to the lowest overall risk of major cardiovascular events.
+Analysis indicated that patients with LDL levels between 55–89 mg/dL had the lowest overall risk of major cardiovascular events.
 Within this range, the 55–69 mg/dL group exhibited the lowest risk of cardiovascular events, while the 70–89 mg/dL group had the lowest mortality risk.

-A continuous analysis of LDL levels and mortality risk pinpointed 74 mg/dL as the level with the lowest mortality risk.
-The study noted a “J-shaped curve,” where LDL levels below this point were associated with a slight uptick in risk, indicating that overly aggressive cholesterol reduction may not always lead to better outcomes.
+Continuous analysis identified 74 mg/dL as the level associated with the lowest mortality risk.
+The study observed a 'J-shaped curve,' showing that LDL levels below this point were linked to a modest increase in risk, suggesting that overly aggressive cholesterol reduction may not always improve outcomes.

-In heart attack patients, reducing LDL cholesterol by 50% or more from baseline lowers the risk of death and recurrence by 24%.
-(Image provided by ClipArtKorea)
+Reducing LDL cholesterol by 50% significantly lowers the risk of death and recurrent heart attacks by 24%.
+(Image: ClipArtKorea)

-In heart attack patients, reducing LDL cholesterol by 50% or more from baseline lowers the risk of death and recurrence by 24%.
-(Image provided by ClipArtKorea)
+Reducing LDL cholesterol by 50% significantly lowers the risk of death and recurrent heart attacks by 24%.
+(Image: ClipArtKorea)

 Reassessing LDL Targets: 70 mg/dL as a Practical Benchmark